Zillatron27/claude-code-control-plane/README.md

 Your rules will be different because your failure modes will be different.
 The starting point is to use Claude Code for a while, notice what goes wrong, and encode the fix.

 Claude Code's `/insights` command can also help bootstrap this — it analyzes your usage patterns and suggests rules based on what it observes.
 Run it, review the suggestions, keep what's useful.
-And more broadly: Claude is very good at writing instructions for Claude.
-You don't need to write policy files from scratch — describe what you want in plain language and have Claude draft the rules.
+More broadly: Claude is very good at writing instructions for Claude.
+You don't need to write policy files from scratch — describe what you want and have Claude draft the rules.
 A planning session in Claude's web interface can produce the initial policy files that Claude Code then operates under.
 Refine them as you discover what works and what doesn't.

 Policy files grow organically.
 Start with what you know, add rules when failures occur.
 A policy file that tries to anticipate everything upfront will be ignored.
 One that encodes real lessons from real problems gets followed.